 Mohs Surgery Side Effects: Everything You Need to Know

 Mohs surgery is the most successful skin cancer treatment.
 According to the American College of Mohs Surgery, it has a 99% cure rate for basal cell cancers and a 95% cure rate for squamous cell and recurrent cancers.
 It is also generally considered safe as most people recover smoothly without serious complications.
-But all surgeries have some degree of risk.
+However, all surgeries have some degree of risk.
 Hence, in this article, we will talk about Mohs surgery’s side effects to learn more about it.

 Despite the high success rate and low risk of complications, you might experience complications and side effects after undergoing Mohs surgery.
 This article highlights the side effects and complications of Mohs surgery.